How can we help you?

 We've listed a few common questions we hear from our patients here.
 If you don't find the answer you need, call us at (321) 254-0306 and speak to a friendly and knowledgeable member of our team.

-There is no age requirement for scheduling an appointment.
+There is no age requirement for scheduling a child's first appointment.
 We encourage new parents, in particular, to visit as early as possible.
 It may seem absurd to take your toothless little one into a dental office.
 However, this is a critical time in your child’s development.
-We view these types of appointments as important for two reasons:

 - Parent and guardian dental education is the main focus of the appointment.
 Most childhood dental issues can be prevented with the right habits that start even before your child begins to get teeth.

 - Early exposure and regular visits to the dentist can help your little one get comfortable in the dental chair.
 If any dental treatment is ever needed during your child’s development, it can mean the difference between a quick and easy fix and having to get sedated for treatment.